UllaMontonen/TicketGuru/RESTDoc/TicketCheck.md

 ### Path Variables

-Provide the following details to check and mark tickets as used:

-`ticketcode`: The code of the ticket to be checked and marked as used.
+`ticketcode`: The code of the ticket to be marked as used.

 ### Success Response